 Republican Leader Robert J. Dole resigned to run for president of the United States.
 He was nominated by his party in August 1996.
 Dole and his running mate, Jack Kemp, lost to incumbents President Bill Clinton and Vice President Al Gore

 Former senator Robert J. Dole was awarded the Presidential Medal of Freedom, the highest civilian award of the U.S. government.
 Honorees are selected solely by the president, and their accomplishments are in wide-ranging fields, including public service, journalism, entertainment, sports, and business.

-A bronze statue of President Dwight D. Eisenhower, sculpted by Jim Brothers, became Kansas’s third contribution to the National Statuary Hall Collection.
-Because each state is allowed only two statues in the collection, Eisenhower replaced the marble statue of George W. Glick.
+A bronze statue of President Dwight D. Eisenhower by Jim Brothers became Kansas’s third contribution to the National Statuary Hall Collection.
+Eisenhower replaced the marble statue of George W. Glick.
 Kansas became the first state to replace a statue in the collection.

 Senator Sam D. Brownback of Topeka, who had defeated appointed senator Sheila Frahm of Colby in the special election to replace Bob Dole in November 1996, was elected governor of Kansas.
 Brownback had decided not to be a candidate for reelection to the Senate.